 The most important person in human history, the promised Messiah, the crucified King, the resurrected Savior, and Creator of the Universe.

-Jesus, also called the Christ, is the most important person in human history.
+Jesus of Nazareth, also called the Christ, is the most important person in human history.
 In the Old & New Testament Scriptures, we see Jesus’s prophetic lineage, his life, his death, his resurrection, and divinity.
 It is through Jesus’ alone that we can be saved and reconciled to God.

-Jesus of Nazereth is the most important person in history.
+Jesus of Nazareth is the most important person in history.
 No other person has affected civilization more than the man, Jesus (also called the Christ).
 Though his cultural influence in the Western World has waned in recent decades, the historical effects of his life cannot be ignored.

 In What If Jesus Had Never Been Born, D. James Kennedy noted some of the more impressive feats achieved through Jesus’ teaching and followers…